fminiati/apecode/README.md

 of the slow convergence of the Lorentzian function, while exe/aped_spectrum.cpp is a simple use example of Aped.h).

-There are three API's to Aped.h: the one shown here is an ordinary member function which specifies the spectrum calculation through a set of input parameters:
+There are three API's to Aped.h: the simplest is the one shown here, an ordinary member function which specifies the spectrum calculation through a set of input parameters:

     // photon emission spectrum in ph cm^3 s^-1
     void emission_spectrum(std::vector<Real> &a_spectrum,           // output emission spectrum